How to Safely Use a Vibrator: 10 Things Nobody Tells First-Timers

 #5.
 Not Every Toy Is "The One"

 You know how your best friend swears by that mascara that makes your lashes clump together like spider legs?
 The same concept applies to vibrators.
 What works for someone else might do nothing for you, and that's fine.
 You're not broken; the toy just isn't your match.
-And although there’s no Tinder for safe vibrators, you’ve got us.
+If you want a more general comparison between toy types before committing, our breakdown of dildo vs vibrator is worth a look.

 Give a new toy a few tries before writing it off completely—first impressions aren't everything.
 But if it's still not clicking after a handful of sessions, move on without guilt.
 There are approximately seven million other options out there.